 - In exchange for restricted access (reduced liquidity), the financial institution agrees to pay a higher interest rate than what is offered on savings or money market accounts.

-- If you withdraw the money on deposit before the maturity date, you will incur a penalty, which means you will lose some of the interest that you have earned (typically the last 3 to 6 months of interest credited to the account).
+- If you withdraw the money on deposit before the maturity date, you will incur a penalty, which means you will lose some of the interest that you have earned (typically the last three to six months of interest credited to the account).

 CDs provide a very safe place to keep an emergency fund for those who are worried about being tempted to spend money on relatively unimportant things.
 However, if an emergency does occur, the penalty is not so onerous that it would prevent someone from accessing the money.